-This study has presented an integrated control model to contend with the impact of off-ramp queue spillback on both the freeway and arterials within the interchange control boundaries.
-The proposed model consists of two levels that compute the optimal coordinated signal strategies for intersections and off-ramps.
-Whereas the first level primarily handles oversaturated flows and blockage between lanes at congested intersections, the second level deals with the freeway mainline delays caused by the excessive off-ramp queue spillback; these components work together to produce optimal system-wide signal and ramp control plans.
+This study presented an integrated control system and its optimal computing models to contend with the impact of off-ramp queue spillback on both the freeway and arterials within the interchange control boundaries.
+The proposed system consists of two levels that compute the optimal coordinated signal strategies for intersections and offramps.
+Whereas the first level primarily handles oversaturated flows and blockage between lanes at congested intersections, the second level deals with the freeway mainline delays caused by the excessive off-ramp queue spillback; these components work together to produce the optimal systemwide signal and ramp control plan.

-Since one or a few oversaturated intersection approaches on the congested arterial receiving freeway traffic may spill their queues either into neighboring lanes or back into their upstream intersections, the proposed integrated model with its embedded formulations can redistribute the congestion among all intersections within the control boundaries, minimizing - from the perspective of the entire system - both the average and longest delays.
-The proposed tool will allow responsible traffic agencies to design coordinated signal optimization plans for all intersections within an interchange's impact boundaries and to decide if freeway delay should be included in the optimization process.
+Since one or a few oversaturated intersection approaches on the congested arterial receiving freeway traffic could spill their queues either into neighboring lanes or back into their upstream intersections, the integrated model with its embedded formulations can redistribute the congestion among all intersections within the control boundaries, minimizing both the average and longest delays.
+Such a tool will allow responsible traffic agencies to design coordinated signal optimization plans for all intersections within an interchange's impact boundaries and to decide if freeway delay should be included in the optimization process.
 Thus, the tool makes it possible to prevent freeway bottlenecks caused by off-ramp queues from propagating through upstream segments, consequently paralyzing the entire freeway network.

-In addition to developing control modules for oversaturated arterials and excessive off-ramp queues, the study also conducted some experimental analysis using field data from the interchange at I-495 and Georgia Avenue.
+In addition to developing control modules for oversaturated arterials and excessive off-ramp queues, the study also conducted some experimental analyses using field data from the interchange at I-495 and Georgia Avenue.
 The remainder of this section summarizes some key research findings from the extensive numerical results:

-The interchange's high off-ramp volume, in conjunction with the peak-hour arterial flow rates, will likely cause some intersection approaches to become oversaturated, consequently paralyzing traffic movements along the entire arterial.
+- The interchange's high off-ramp volume, in conjunction with the peak-hour arterial flow rates, will likely cause some intersection approaches to become oversaturated, consequently paralyzing traffic movements along the entire arterial. - An oversaturated arterial adjacent to the interchange can cause different levels of congestion spillback at different intersection approaches; this oversaturation may also cause off-ramp queue lengths to extend beyond their auxiliary lanes, blocking the freeway's mainline lanes.

-- An oversaturated arterial adjacent to the interchange can cause different levels of congestion spillback at different intersection approaches; this oversaturation may also cause off-ramp queue lengths to extend beyond their auxiliary lanes, blocking the freeway's mainline lanes. - State-of-art signal optimization programs, such as TRANSYT-7F, cannot yield effective signal control plans for oversaturated arterials that often experience lane blockage between neighboring lanes and queue spillback to their upstream segments. - The proposed integrated model, with its embedded formulations capable of capturing interactions between turning and through traffic flows, as well as congestion propagation between neighboring intersections - can effectively prevent the formation of local bottlenecks caused by queue spillback or lane blockage. - This study shows that, by accounting for how off-ramp queues impact delays of both freeway and arterial traffic, the interchange system optimal control can yield the best use of a roadway's overall capacity and prevent the formation of freeway queues in the interchange area caused by the overflow of off-ramp traffic. - The proposed integrated model can serve as an effective tool for responsible highway agencies to exercise the proper level of control based on the distribution of traffic volumes on freeway and arterials, as well as ramp queue lengths.
+- State-of-the-art signal optimization programs, such as TRANSYT-7F, cannot yield effective signal control plans for oversaturated arterials that often experience lane blockage between neighboring lanes and queue spillback to their upstream segments. - The integrated control model, with its embedded formulations capable of capturing interactions between turning and through traffic flows, as well as congestion propagation between neighboring intersections - can effectively prevent the formation of local bottlenecks caused by queue spillback or lane blockage. - This study shows that, by accounting for how off-ramp queues impact delays of both freeway and arterial traffic, the interchange system optimal control can yield the best use of a roadway's overall capacity and prevent the formation of freeway queues in the interchange area caused by the overflow of off-ramp traffic. - The integrated control model developed from this study can serve as an effective tool for responsible highway agencies to exercise the proper level of control based on the distribution of traffic volumes on freeway and arterials, as well as ramp queue lengths.